 Recognizing these signs in yourself or others is the first step towards addressing workaholism.

-How to Stop Being a Workaholic And Regain Your Life Balance
+How to Break a Workaholic Habit And Regain Your Life Balance

 If you’re struggling with workaholism and striving for a healthier work-life balance, here are practical steps to guide you on your journey to recovery: